 One of the toughest problems that a business owner can face is not having enough money to make payroll.
 This scenario can create a lot of stress for the owner because it is not an easy problem to solve.
-As an owner, you feel responsible for your employees.
-They are your most important resource and it’s your responsibility to pay them on time – every time.
+As an entrepreneur, you feel responsible for your employees.
+They are your most important resource, and it’s your responsibility to pay them on time – every time.

-In this article, we discuss seven options that can be used to finance your payroll.
+In this article, we discuss eight options that can be used to finance your payroll.
 We suggest that you start looking for payroll funding a month or two ahead of when you will need the money.
 If that is not possible, at least try to give yourself a couple of weeks to put the funding together.
 Obviously, the more time you have to get funding, the better.
-Learn more about payroll financing.
+The eight options we cover are:

 Why can’t you meet payroll?